Yes-and/java-battleships-game/README.md

 > Welcome to the battleships game!
 You play against a computer AI to see who sinks the opponents ships first.

-* You can check out comments to understand what functions do
+> Comments explain what methods do

 # Division of roles
 > Adam - Implementing JavaFX, computer AI

 > Vojta - Classes and main functions, working with arrays

 # How to build and run the app: